The Conduent Breach: How Did “Industry Standard” Security Fail 10.5 Million People?

 The breach occurred because data had to be decrypted during processing.
 That architectural requirement created the vulnerability.
 Everything that follows: the lawsuits, the regulatory scrutiny, the notification costs, the reputation damage, stems from that single point of exposure.

 Against this risk, the investment in continuous encryption technology becomes remarkably straightforward.
+For a detailed breakdown of what breach costs actually look like across industries, see How Much Does a Data Breach Cost?.
 Organizations aren’t comparing deployment costs against theoretical risk, they’re comparing it against the quantifiable costs that breaches like Conduent’s actually generate.

 Three Questions Your Leadership Team Should Ask Today